 As per the housing license, students in Law School housing are not permitted pets of any kind.
 Visitors and guests may not bring pets into the building.

 NYU is a smoke-free campus.
 Smoking in all residence halls is prohibited.
 Any resident or guest wishing to smoke must exit the building and do so in the designated smoking areas.
+This includes the use of electronic smoking devices.

-A secure bicycle storage room is located adjacent to the front lobby of Mercer Residence Hall.
+A secure bicycle storage room is located adjacent to the front lobby of Hayden Hall.
 Bike room storage spaces are available by lottery at the start of the academic year.
 Other spaces are available outdoors in designated areas; any bicycles found chained or stored attached to undesignated building property will be removed.